offbynull/learn/Biology/input/input.md

 In some cases, the genetic material being fused in sexual reproduction may be from the same parent.
 Answer to a question on the site... it is still sexual, because sexual reproduction means fusion of male and female gametes, doesn't matter if they're from the same plant.
 ```

-`{bm} Model system` - A system with a reduced set of parameters/complexity that makes it easy for a researcher to investigate a particular scientific question.
+`{bm} Model system` - A system with a reduced_NORM set of parameters/complexity that makes it easy for a researcher to investigate a particular scientific question.
 For example, Gregor Mendel used pea pods to research the theory of classical genetics / inheritance (simple, grows and matures quickly, inbreeding okay)

 `{bm} Monatomic` - Made up of a single atom.